-The table below contains the qualifiers and the operators taking qualifiers in MathML.
+The table below contains the qualifiers and the operators defined as taking qualifiers in MathML.

+'''

-qualifiers lowlimit, uplimit, bvar, degree, logbase, interval, condition operators int, sum, product, root, diff, partialdiff, limit, log, moment, min, max, forall, exists
+qualifiers lowlimit, uplimit, bvar, degree, logbase, interval, condition, domainofapplication, momentabout operators int, sum, product, root, diff, partialdiff, limit, log, moment, min, max, forall, exists

+'''

 Operators taking qualifiers are canonically empty functions that differ from ordinary empty functions only in that they support the use of special qualifier elements to specify their meaning more fully.
 They are used in exactly the same way as ordinary operators, except that when they are used as operators, certain qualifier elements are also permitted to be in the enclosing apply.
-They always precede the argument if it is present.
-If more than one qualifier is present, they appear in the order bvar, lowlimit, uplimit, interval, condition, degree, logbase.
+Qualifiers always follow the operator and precede the argument if it is present.
+If more than one qualifier is present, they appear in the order bvar, lowlimit, uplimit, interval, condition, domainofapplication, degree, momentabout, logbase.
 A typical example is: